Hacking-Notes/RedTeam/2 - Scanning + Enumeration/3 - Ports/Ports Links/389 & 636 - LDAP/• LDAP.md

 	0x0050:  4c44 4150 8013 7472 7968 6163 6b6d 656c  LDAP..password11
 ```
 - Example in this case the password is ---> password11

----

-<h2>What is LDAP</h2>

-LDAP (Lightweight Directory Access Protocol) is a protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.
-It is used to access and manage directory information that is organized in a hierarchical manner, similar to a file system.
-LDAP directories are commonly used to store information such as user names, passwords, and email addresses, as well as other types of information such as security certificates and encryption keys.

-LDAP is based on the X.500 standard and can be used to authenticate users and to provide access to resources on a network.
-When a client application needs to authenticate a user or retrieve information from the directory, it sends a request to the LDAP server using the LDAP protocol.
-The LDAP server processes the request and returns the requested information to the client if the request is valid.

-LDAP servers provide a centralized location for storing and managing directory information, and client applications can use LDAP to query the directory and retrieve the information they need.
-LDAP is often used in conjunction with other protocols, such as Kerberos, to provide secure authentication and authorization services for a network.

-There are two commonly used ports for LDAP traffic: port 389 and port 636.
-Port 389 is the default port for LDAP and is used for unencrypted LDAP traffic.
-Port 636 is the default secure port for LDAP and is used for LDAP traffic encrypted with SSL/TLS (Secure Sockets Layer/Transport Layer Security).

-LDAP can be exploited over a rogue LDAP server in a number of ways.
-For example, an attacker could set up a fake LDAP server and configure it to impersonate a legitimate LDAP server.
-The attacker could then use the fake server to capture and misuse the credentials (PORT 389) of users who try to authenticate with it.
-An attacker could also use a rogue LDAP server to inject malicious content into the directory, such as false or misleading information, or to manipulate the directory in other ways.